Tiru Nilakanta Yazhpanar: Life

 Tiru Nilakanta Yazhpanar travelled with Sambandar (pictured) and set music to many of the latter's hymns to Shiva.

-Sambanar and Yazhpanar once travelled to the Thillai Nataraja Temple, Chidambaram, where they saw the Brahmin priests of Chidambaram as ganas, attendants of Shiva and bowed to them, as the priests bowed to the Nayanars.
 The duo also visited Yazhpanar's home-town, Erukattanpuliyur and numerous other shrines of Shiva.

 At Dharmapuram, the duo went to meet Yazhpanar's mother.
 The people of Dharmapuram praised Yazhpanar's music, but Yazhpanar credited Sambandar's hymns.
 Ultimately, Sambandar composed an hymn devoted to Shiva's son Ganesha, which Yazhpanar could not play on the yazh to his satisfaction.
 The frustrated yazh player decided to break his yazh, but was stopped by the lyricist, who said the musical composition was good enough and Yazhpanar should be content with it.

 Yazhpanar accompanied Sambanar on his journeys and meetings with other Nayanars like Tiruneelanakka Nayanar, Siruthondar, Muruga Nayanar, Kungiliya Kalaya Nayanar, Appar, the Pandya king Koon Pandiyan, the queen Mangayarkkarasiyar and Kulachirai Nayanar.
 On a visit to the Brahmin Nayanar Tiruneelanakka, the caste-conscious host was uneasy inviting the Shudra (low-caste) couple of Tiru Nilakanta Yazhpanar and his wife home.
 After insistence by Sambanar, the host gave them place to sleep near the homa kunda, the fire altar used for sacrifices.
 The fire of homa kunda shone brightly in the night, giving testimony to the couple's devotion.
 After many pilgrimages, Tiru Nilakanta Yazhpanar and his wife returned to their home-town.

 After a while, Sambandar invited Tiru Nilakanta Yazhpanar to his wedding in Thirumana Nallur (presently known as Achalpuram).
 After the wedding, Sambandar, his bride and the wedding party went the Shivaloka Thyagar temple of Shiva, in Thirumana Nallur.
 Sambandar prayed to Shiva, seeking salvation.
 Shiva appeared as a blazing flame and granted his wish.
 Then Sambandar, his bride and all the wedding guests, including Tiru Nilakanta Yazhpanar merged in the Light of Shiva.